senivan/OHPC-Slurm-Warewulf4-ans-playbook/README.md

 ## Known issues
 - The playbook has been tested on Rocky Linux 9.4.
 It may not work on other versions of Rocky Linux or other distributions(it *should* work on rocky linux >= 9).
-- There are some issues noted with network interfaces.
-They sometimes go down, or ip addresses fail to be assigned.
-As of right now we have not tested this playbook on a real cluster, so we are not sure if this is a problem with the playbook or with the network interfaces.
-If you encounter this issue, please open an issue on the GitHub repository.
 - Open OnDemand installation has not been tested at all.
 If you encounter issues with Open OnDemand, please open an issue on the GitHub repository.